 - Educate and test your employees.
 Social engineering education and awareness are crucial.

-Banks need to educate their employees OFTEN, so they retain the information and put the education to use.
-KCoe’s IT consultants test the employees of our clients in a variety of ways.
+Financial institutions should educate their employees OFTEN, so they retain the information and put the education to use.
+Pinion’s IT consultants test the employees of our clients in a variety of ways.
 During one test, I identified myself as the company’s managed service provider and told them there was some unusual activity on their desktop.
 I informed them that I needed to send them a remote access link and would then attach and clear the issue up.
 Within minutes I had access.
 They failed the test!

 - Understand and control and reduce your attack surface.